BenjaminSoYH/revSyntax/README.md

 # revSyntax README

-This extension gives revbayes syntax coloring.
-More features to come(?)
+This extension gives revbayes syntax coloring and well as adding sent-to-terminal for rev